Statement, Rules and Guidelines for the Pieter Walstra Award

 - Valorisation and application possibilities for dairy science and technology

-Nominees will be notified of the decision of the Jury ultimately one month before the Spring meeting of the Society for the Advancement of Dairy Science.
+Nominees will be notified of the decision of the jury ultimately one month before the spring meeting of the Society for the Advancement of Dairy Science.

-- 7. Jury
+7. Jury

-Dr. R.F.M. de Vries (NZO, also representing the board of the Society for the Advancement of Dairy Science)
+- Prof. dr. Ingeborg Haagsma-Boels (HAS Green Academy, also representing the board of the Society for the Advancement of Dairy Science)

-The Jury has the freedom to seek external advice and its final judgement is not open for discussion.
+The jury has the freedom to seek external advice and its final judgement is not open for discussion.